friendmeat/friendmeat.org/src/content/blog/posts/2025-06-28-weeklies-8-the-number-1-apartheid-state-fan.md

 *–Gilles Deleuze, qtd. ["Zionism Breaks" by Alberto Toscano](https://proteanmag.com/2025/06/22/zionism-breaks/)*

-Went to my local gun show (it was something to do) and saw a car in the parking lot with Confederate flag and Isreal bumper stickers.
-Apartheid states have a #1 fan.

 ## stars in my pocket like grains of sand by Samuel R. Delany